winnie likes honey

 Aaaa….No.

-• For 6 to 12 year olds, these medicines will still to be available in pharmacies, but with clearer advice on the packaging and from the pharmacist.
-This is because the risks of side effects is reduced in older children because they weigh more, get fewer colds and can say if the medicine is doing any good.
+• For 6 to 12 year olds, these medicines will still be available in pharmacies, but with clearer advice on the packaging and from the pharmacist.
+This is because the risks of side effects are reduced in older children because they weigh more, get fewer colds, and can say if the medicine is doing any good.
 They are still researching on how well these medicines work in children aged 6-12 years.
-Yet, even the side-effects can be reduced, there is still no proven evidence of their efficiency.
+Yet, even though the side-effects can be reduced, there is still no proven evidence of their efficiency.

-So, what does CHM advise us to do, when our children caught a cold and cough?
+So, what does CHM advise us to do, when our children catch a cold and cough?

 how to treat cough naturally